WidgetsBurritos/rackspace-homepage/README.md

 - `captcha` - Used to add the captcha check on the form.
 - `conditional_fields` - Used to hide fields when they weren't necessary in the admin panel.
 - `ctools` - Required by views.
-- `devel` - Used to debug along the way.
+- `devel` - Used to debug my code along the way.
 - `ds` - Used to layout various entity types, both in the front-end, and administratively.
-- `ds_bootstrap_layouts` - Provided Bootstrap-specific layouts to Display Suite.
+- `ds_bootstrap_layouts` - Provided bootstrap-specific layouts to Display Suite.
 - `entity` - Required by field_collection.
 - `fancybox` - Used for region/language selection modal.
-- `field_collection` - Used to create repeatable subfields for page nodes, allowing for easy embedding of Bootstrap-styled content.
+- `field_collection` - Used to create repeatable subfields for page nodes, allowing for easy embedding of bootstrap-styled content.
-- `jquery_update` - Used to keep Bootstrap working properly.
+- `jquery_update` - Used to meet bootstrap requirements.
 - `libraries` - Used to store the fancybox library.
 - `menu_attributes` - Used to add CSS classes to menu links, and li tags.
 - `views` - Used to display various content types and taxonomy terms in a more visually appealing way.
-- `recaptcha` - The specific captcha module used.
+- `recaptcha` - The specific captcha mechanism used.
 - `references` - Required by blockreference.
-- `special_menu_items` - Allows the addition of <nolink> and <separator> links, into standard menu functionality.
+- `special_menu_items` - Allows the addition of &lt;nolink&gt; and &lt;separator&gt; links, into standard menu functionality.
 - `views` - Used to display various content types and taxonomy terms in a visually appealing manner.
 - `webform` - Used to create the contact form.

 #### Locations of App-Specific Resources:

-Since Docker builds Drupal from a image, our app-specific resources are located in the following locations relative to the application path:
+Since Docker builds Drupal from an image, our app-specific resources are located in the following locations relative to the application path:

 - Modules:  `./modules/`
 - Themes: `./themes/`